InternetOfUs/interaction-protocol-engine/README.md

 to other peers and/or sending messages to its user.
 This decision takes into consideration the community norms, the context-dependent norms that are attached to the message, the individual private norms of the human whose interpreter has received this message, as well as their local profile (both private and public).
-This ensures that the interpreter abides with it is human’s private norms without leaking any of their private norms and profile.
+This ensures that the interpreter abides by human’s private norms without leaking any of their private norms and profile.

 There are norms on the individual (user level), the task level, and the community level.
 An individual’s norm might be “Suppress incoming messages at night” (and this will